FrediBach/Blowson/README.md

 Well, it will just generate a random sentence, so probably contextually completely unrelated, but that's all we need for sample data.

+Additionally, long words will appear once in a while to make it possible to test UI problems.

 ## Repeated values

 If you repeat a value, it is handled like enumerations, so only available values will be used.
 Here's an example: